the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
   - Drydock, the Great Admiral unit's Great Improvement.

-- Some of the factions in the base scenario have gained one or more new unique components, and/or had their unique ability/some of their unique components adjusted.
+- Several of the 14 factions in the base scenario have gained one or more new unique components, and/or had their unique ability/some of their unique components adjusted.
 Check the Faction Adjustments.txt file for more details.

 - Several new beliefs for more diverse religion customization.